Uses

 Video

-• I’m powering my camera with a Subtel PW20 Power Adapter This is a phantom battery adapter that allows you to power your camera through your wall sockets so you won’t have to switch batteries in the middle of your live streaming.
+• I’m powering my a6300 with a Subtel PW20 Power Adapter This is a phantom battery adapter that allows you to power your camera through your wall sockets so you won’t have to switch batteries in the middle of your live streaming.

 Furniture